elgatosf/streamdeck-plugin-template/README.md

 ## Quick Start Guide

-A short guide to help you getting started quickly.
+A short guide to help you get started quickly.

 ### Clone the repo